jjbadger/survival_LRS/data/README.md

          ch = capture histories for each individual over time series.
 Coded as 1 for sighted and 0 for not sighted, 273 x 32.

- 2) List of data for embedded regression model on pup weaning mass.
+ And, a list of data for embedded regression model on pup weaning mass.

         Variables with a "v" after them are in the form of vectors for the regression on pup weaning mass because we did not have data for every individual every year